 Stop wearing your night guard if you’re experiencing pain or pressure.
 Your teeth should go back to feeling normal within a few minutes to an hour of removal.

 Is your night guard causing irritation on the tongue or gums?

 It could have a little rough spots or edges and simply needs to be polished.
 This can be resolved easily by a dental professional.

 What are the symptoms of an ill-fitting night guard?

 Pain is just one possible symptom of an ill-fitting night guard.
 You may experience one or more of the following symptoms:

-- an aching feeling in your jaw, or your jaw joint near your ear (called the TMJ)
+- an ache in your jaw or jaw joint next to your ear (called the TMJ)